dwrobel/flatcam/README.md

 - fixed a bug that did not allow to edit GUI elements of type FCDoubleSpinner if it contained the percent symbol
 - some small optimizations in the GUI of Cutout Tool
+- fixed more issues (new) in NCC Tool
+- added a new layout named 'minimal'

 15.04.2020